bysnupy/memos/OpenStack/OpenStack__openstack_CLI.md

 ### Introduction

-The openstack CLI usage and describe the enviroments for using into OpenStack RC files.
+The openstack CLI usage and description for the enviroment variables for using into OpenStack RC files.

 #### openstack CLI